Vital Records Online

 Get your certified South Carolina Birth Certificate

-Order your government-issued South Carolina birth certificate from home.
+Order your government-issued South Carolina (SC) birth certificate replacement from home.

 Start your application now.